Get answers to your questions about concussion. And find out the steps to take to recover faster.

 Must you hit your head and/or lose consciousness to sustain a concussion?

-No. A concussion is not always caused by a hit to your head, and most concussions don’t result in loss of consciousness.
+No. A concussion is not always caused by a hit to your head or body, and most concussions don’t result in loss of consciousness.

-A bump, blow or jolt to the head can cause concussion.
+A bump, blow or jolt to the head or body can cause concussion.
 A blow to the head strains your brain cells, causing a chemical reaction that impairs nerve cell function.
-This event can cause a loss of consciousness.
+This event can cause a loss of consciousness, but often doesn't.

 Is it okay to take medicine for a headache with a concussion?

 It’s safe to use Tylenol in the first 24 hours, as long as symptoms don’t get worse.
-Ibuprofen and Aleve should not be taken the first day, on the side of caution, as they may increase the risk of bleeding.
-If a headache continues after two weeks, you need to return to your doctor to look for other causes.
+You should not take ibuprofen and Aleve the first day after your concussion because they may increase the risk of bleeding.
+If a headache continues after 2 weeks, you need to return to your doctor to look for other causes.

 What exactly does “rest” mean?

 This depends on the person.
 Providers say that patients can continue at-home activities such as watching television, using the computer or playing video games while resting.
+If any of these make you feel worse, take breaks.
 You should stop an activity if it causes a headache.

 Cellphones are more difficult to use due to the lighting and small screens.
 But if it doesn’t hurt your eyes or head, then you’re fine.
-It has been found beneficial for patients to stay connected with friends, school or work while they are recovering.
+It's good for people to stay connected with friends, school or work while they are recovering.

 How long does it take to recover from a concussion?